venus-lang/venus_old/README.md

 - [D](https://dlang.org/) - Venus is actually a 'fork' of D (originally named Mars language), so many of the features comes from D. The language will be implemented in D.
 - [Python](https://python.org/) - My main goal for Venus was to design a static and native version of Python.
 I learned many things from Python's library API, docs and ipython repl.
 - [Kotlin](https://kotlin-lang.org/) - I borrowed many syntax from kotlin.
 I was a fan of kotlin but not such fan of JVM, I hope kotlin would come native too.
 The first draft of the reference docs is based on kotlin's docs because I once translated them to Chinese and was very familiar with it.
+- [Rust](https://rust-lang.org/) - For its memory model and Traits.
+- [Go](https://golang.org/) - For its concurrency model.

-- Other languages including C/C++, Go, Clojure, Scala, Rust and Javascript.
+- Other languages including C/C++, Clojure, Scala, and Javascript.
 See the [design](docs/reference/design.md) section in the reference

 # Why a new language?